Day Two: Mti Mkubwa Camp (2,750m/9,023ft) to Shira 1 Camp (3,720m/12,200ft) Elevation Gain: 970 meters, 3,177 feet

 Day Five: Barranco Camp (3,950m/12,960ft) to Karanga Valley (4,200m/13,780ft) Elevation Gain: 250 meters, 820 feet

 Leave Barranco Camp after morning breakfast proceeding to Karanga Valley.
 The day begins with an hour and a half scramble up the Barranco Wall.
 This is the hardest part of the day and in some places you may have to use your hands to pull your body up.
-After reaching the top, make a short descent into the greener Karanga Valley.
+After reaching the top, make a short descent to Karanga Valley.
 We generally camp on the ridge above the valley to allow for greater acclimatization.

 Day Six: Karanga Valley (4,200m/13,780ft) to Barafu Camp (4,600m/15,100ft) Elevation Gain: 400 meters, 1,320 feet